ahmedtarek1325/A-B-Test-/README.md

 depednt on both the loan amount and customer prinicpal Payments.
 Where for a loan to be completed, the customer has to have principal payments greater than the loan amount by one thousand dollars
-#### Presentation
-- I Tried to make the presentation smooth by asking questions and answering it in the following slide
-- The presentation starts by a very qualitative way to see if the loan’d be accepted or rejected then as slides pass, the quantitaive ways to determine the outcome loan status has been intorduced